 So today I want you to do just one thing.

 One thing you don’t think you can, or even want to do.
 It may be doing something you know God asked you to do.
-It could be inviting your new neighbor over for cookies.
+It could be inviting your new neighbour over for cookies.
 It could be loving that tough to love person.
 Choose to face it and say “Today I am going to be brave.”

 Being brave and different aren’t traits other people can label you with because they don’t know how your heart is.
 Being brave and different is something you must intentionally choose to do as you face the world one step at a time.
-Let’s stop being told who we are and start recognizing that we have access to the most powerful creator of the whole world in our corner.
+Let’s stop being told who we are and start recognising that we have access to the most powerful creator of the whole world in our corner.